cspensky/cspensky.info/content/project/glitch_please.md

 title = "Glitch Resistor"

 # Project summary to display on homepage.
-summary = "Framework for automatically create glitch resistant code for embedded systems"
+summary = "Framework for automatically creating glitch resistant code for embedded systems"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""